 'Domesticating Conflicts'- a look back at September 2015-

-Domesticating Conflicts (one work as a week long series of interventions in the gallery in a artist collaborative context)
+Domesticating Conflicts (one work as a week-long series of interventions in the gallery in an artist collaborative context)

-I looked into my past work and pulled out some materials that would help the enquiry; 800m of knotted red ribbon, a ball of hand spun, hand dyed, red wool, black cards and white pens, words and questions.
+Drawing from previous residency and commissioned works, I selected materials that would support the enquiry: 800m of knotted red ribbon, a ball of hand-spun, hand-dyed, red wool, black cards and white pens, words and questions.

 Week 2 group, which I was part of, had decided to act as agitators for the full duration of the project in order to provoke/create/invite connections to be made with the full spectrum of artists and art practices engaged (including the visitors, students, Uni staff…).

-I responded with a series of interventions aimed at testing the edges of collaborative practice in the context of Dissent, bringing in the burning subject of the migrant crisis and making it impossible for others to ignore.
+I responded with a series of interventions and provocations that tested the edges of our collaborative practice in the context of Dissent, bringing a burning subject: the migrant crisis, into the gallery context and making it impossible for others to ignore.

 Agitation 1; Gallery Occupation